 Although labeled a serum, this product’s formula is much closer to a moisturizer.
 It contains some good, though standard, slip agents and emollients and is also fragrance-free.
-That’s the best I can state, though this is an unquestionably safe option for those with dry, sensitive skin and/or rosacea.
-It works quite well under makeup, though be sure your foundation includes an SPF rating of 15 or greater.
+This is an unquestionably safe option for those with dry, sensitive skin and/or rosacea.
+It works quite well under makeup.

 Sensitive skin needs extra care, especially when it's dehydrated.
 This hypoallergenic serum with aloe vera is formulated to calm and soothe sensitive skin.
 It restores skin's barrier helping to improve comfort and boost resilience.
 The soft silk texture is non-greasy yet leaves you with smoothe, softer more hydrated skin.

 Water, Glycerin, Olea Europaea (Olive) Fruit Oil, Butyrospermum Parkii (Shea Butter), Prunus Amygdalus Dulcis (Sweet Almond) Oil, Sodium Polyacrylate, Methylparaben, Xanthan Gum, Potassium Sorbate, Ethylparaben, Potassium Hydroxide, Tetrasodium Edta, Propylene Glycol, Aloe Barbadensis Leaf Extract, Phenoxyethanol, Disodium EDTA, Butylparaben, Propylparaben, Isobutylparaben